Thanks for stopping by my little corner of the investment world! I’m Noah, an avid DIY investor on a quest for wealth & wisdom.

 Nice to meet you!

 Hi, I’m Noah.
-I am from Germany, love Europe, especially the region of the Alps, but I live in Singapore for many years.
-I am in my mid-40s, happily married, and have two kids.
+I am from Germany, but I live in Singapore for many years.
+I am in my mid-40s, happily married with two kids.

-Put simply, I’m a combo of a DIY Investor, Entrepreneur and financial blogger.
+I’m sort of a combination of an Entrepreneur, DIY Investor, and financial blogger.

 Becoming A DIY Investor

 I was 14 years old when I bought my first stock: Microsoft!
 I bought it at split-adjusted 0,25 USD and rode it all the way up to 0,35 USD.. then I sold it!
 ‘If only I would have, I kept saying to myself.

 I genuinely enjoy helping people think about money, managing their portfolios, and discussing investment opportunities.
 I also enjoy collecting and creating interesting ranking charts.